The Maximum Number of Pentagons in a Planar Graph: Proof of the main result

-Without loss of generality, suppose the edge $\{v_2,v_4\}$ is not present, and consider the graph $G'$ obtained by removing $v$ and adding the edge $\{v_2,v_4\}$.
+Without loss of generality, suppose that the edge $\{v_2,v_4\}$ is not present, and consider the graph $G'$ obtained by removing $v$ from $G$ and adding the edge $\{v_2,v_4\}$.
 We are going to bound $\N(C_5,G)-\N(C_5,G')$.
 Equivalently, we bound the number of copies of $C_5$ in $G$ containing $v$ minus the number of copies of $C_5$ in $G'$ that use the edge $\{v_2,v_4\}$.

-We say that a 5-cycle in $G$ containing $v$ is of \emph{type $k$}, if it contains precisely $k$ vertices which are not in $N[v]$, and we say that a $5$-cycle in $G'$ is of \emph{type $k$}, if it contains the edge $\{v_2,v_4\}$ and precisely $k$ vertices which are not in $N(v)$.
-Let $\N_k$ be the number of type $k$ cycles in $G$ minus the number of cycles of type $k$ in $G'$ ($\N_3 \leq 0$, while $\N_k = 0$ for $k\not\in\{0,1,2,3\}$).
-Note that We say that a path is \emph{internal} if all of its vertices are in $N[v]$.
+We say that a 5-cycle in $G$ containing $v$ is of \emph{type-$k$}, if it contains precisely $k$ vertices which are not in $N[v]$, and we say that a $5$-cycle in $G'$ is of \emph{type-$k$}, if it contains the edge $\{v_2,v_4\}$ and precisely $k$ vertices which are not in $N(v)$.
+Let $\N_k$ be the number of cycles of type-$k$ in $G$ minus the number of cycles of type-$k$ in $G'$.
+Note that $\N_3 \leq 0$ and $\N_k = 0$ for $k\not\in\{0,1,2,3\}$, hence we have

+Note that $\N_0$ is just the number of $5$-cycles in the graph induced by $N[v]$, thus $\N_0$ is either~$4$ or~$6$ depending on whether $\{v_1,v_3\}$ is present.
+We say that a path is \emph{internal} if all of its vertices are in~$N[v]$.
 We say a path is \emph{external} if all of its non-terminal vertices are not in $N[v]$.
-(Note that a path can be neither external nor internal.)
+Note that a path can be neither external nor internal.

-We will count the number of type 1 cycles using a vertex $x$ according to whether they use consecutive or nonconsecutive vertices in the $4$-cycle.
+We will estimate the number of type-$1$ cycles containing a vertex $x\in V(G)\setminus N[v]$ according to whether the two neighbors of $x$ in the type-$1$ cycles are consecutive or nonconsecutive vertices of the $4$-cycle $v_1v_2v_3v_4v_1$.